Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 - a copy of the DWSRF pre-application form and application checklist.

 Under the anticipated financing schedule, leveraged financing funded from bond issues will be originated twice with scheduled closings targeted for March and July.
-Guarantee financing will be originated once with a scheduled closing targeted for September.
+Applications for Bond Guarantee financing for municipalities will be accepted on a continuous basis with a closing date to be determined.
 Direct long-term and short-term financings will be originated throughout the year.

 The Safe Drinking Water Act (SDWA) Amendments of 1996 authorize a DWSRF to assist public water systems with financing the costs of infrastructure needed to achieve or maintain compliance with SDWA requirements and to protect public health.
 The DWSRF program will help ensure that New York State's drinking water supplies remain safe and affordable, and that drinking water systems that receive funding will be properly operated and maintained.